 4. Place each folded wonton on an ungreased baking sheet.
 Do not stack the wontons or pack them too tightly; you do not want them to stick together.

 5. Once the baking sheet is full (or you have run out of wonton wrappers), place baking sheet flat in the freezer.
 Continue wrapping wontons until you run out of meat filling.

 6. After 30 min remove wontons from freezer and use for wonton soup, or move to freezer-safe Ziploc bags.

 1. Remove the chilled broth, and skim off any fat from the surface of the broth.

 2. Bring broth to a simmer on medium heat in large pot.
 Stir bok choy into broth, add salt and pepper to taste.
 Continue to simmer, uncovered for approximately 3-4 minutes (or until bok choy is tender).

 3. Add frozen wontons to broth, and continue to simmer for approximately 10 minutes, slightly stirring.
 Wontons should be floating on the surface, and no longer appear bright pink through the wrapper, instead they should appear slightly brown.
-(Before serving, open a wonton to ensure they are fully cooked through)

 4. Ladle broth into bowls with wontons.
 Garnish with spring onions, and serve!